 To prevent skin thickening near injection points, we recommend you change your injection sites for each dose between the abdomen, upper arms, and thighs.

-Always detach the injection needle from your Victoza pen before you store the pen.
-And make sure to dispose of each used needle in an FDA-approved sharps container.
+Always detach the injection needle from your Victoza pen before you store it.
+Dispose of each used needle in an FDA-approved sharps container.

 How Fast Does Victoza Work?